Former WSU football coach Mike Leach dies at 61

 “But what he was able to do with our team, flipping the program on its head and turning us into a winning program and taking us to four bowl games when I was there … he transformed the culture.
 It wasn’t just that he came in and replaced the coaching staff with his staff.
 He changed everything.”

 And not only at Washington State.
-While at Iowa Western (1989-91), Valdosta State (1992-96) and Kentucky (1997-98) as head coach Hal Mumme’s offensive coordinator, Leach developed and implemented the air raid offense — which fundamentally changed college football as well.
+While at Iowa Wesleyan (1989-91), Valdosta State (1992-96) and Kentucky (1997-98) as head coach Hal Mumme’s offensive coordinator, Leach developed and implemented the air raid offense — which fundamentally changed college football as well.

 Leach’s prolific passing attack produced a litany of successful quarterbacks — including Kentucky’s Tim Couch (the No. 1 overall pick in 1999), Texas Tech’s Kliff Kingsbury (currently head coach of the Arizona Cardinals) and Graham Harrell (the offensive coordinator at West Virginia), and WSU’s Gardner Minshew (the Johnny Unitas Golden Arm Award winner as the nation’s best senior QB in 2018).